hsidky/secondary-analysis-in-case-control-studies/README.md

 # Reference: Xiaoyu Song, Iuliana Ionita-Laza, Mengling Liu, Joan Reibman, and Ying Wei.
 A new weighted estimating equation (WEE) approach for secondary trait analyses in genetic case-control studies.

-# This fold provides R functions for the secondary analysis in the proposed WEE approach.
+# This fold provides R functions for the secondary analysis using WEE approach.

 # Functions:
   -WEE_binary: works for binary secondary trait in logistic regression.